 Once a position is accepted, the care facility should provide any training the employee needs to do their job at that facility.
-They should also make sure that the employee seeks any additional training or continued training to keep their position.
+They should also ensure that the employee seeks additional training or continued training to keep their position.

 All nursing homes are required to have a doctor on staff at all times of the day and have access to specialists.
 This can be overlooked at many facilities that just have a doctor-on-call.